hassan-pmp/pmp/til.md

 - Hybird
 	- Uses aspects of both predictive and agile
 - **Product**: An artifact that is produced, is quantifiable, and can be either an end item in itself or a component item.
-- **Project management**: The application of knowledge, skills, tools, and techniques to project activities to meet project requirements.
-Project management refers to guiding the project work to deliver the intended outcomes.
-Project teams can achieve the outcomes using a broad range of approaches (e.g., predictive, hybrid, and adaptive).
-- **Project manager**: The person assigned by the performing organization to lead the project team that is responsible for achieving the project objectives.
-Project managers perform a variety of functions, such as facilitating the project team work to achieve the outcomes and managing the processes to deliver intended outcomes.
 - **Project team** : A set of individuals performing the work of the project to achieve its objectives.
 - **System for value delivery**: A collection of strategic business activities aimed at building, sustaining, and/or advancing an organization.
 Portfolios, programs, projects, products, and operations can all be part of an organization’s system for value delivery.
 - **Value**: The worth, importance, or usefulness of something.
 Different stakeholders perceive value in different ways.
 Customers can define value as the ability to use specific features or functions of a product.
 Organizations can focus on business value as determined with financial metrics, such as the benefits less the cost of achieving those benefits.
 Societal value can include the contribution to groups of people, communities, or the environment.